 Nasi Goreng’s literal translation is “Fried Rice” in Malaysia.

-The thing that distinguishes it from other Fried Rice dishes is the sauce.
+The thing that distinguishes it from other Fried Rice dishes is the sauce used in the cooking.

-In Indonesia, it is made with Kicap Manis, a sweet soy sauce that stains the rice dark brown and caramelises the rice when it cooks.
+In Indonesia, they make their Nasi Goreng with Kicap Manis, a sweet soy sauce that stains the rice dark brown and caramelizes the rice when it cooks.